alexle-developer/react-hook-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## OMDb API - Free Movies Database [http://www.omdbapi.com/](http://www.omdbapi.com/)
+The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by the provider.

 ### The "react-hook-app" is an interactive single-page application (SPA) for learning modern React with Hooks.
-### "react-hook-app" is a free movies database that allows users to search for their favorite movies.
+### It is a free movies database that allows users to search for their favorite movies.

 <br/>